THE BRAHMO SAMAJ

 He also supported education, particularly education of women.
 It was his efforts that made Bengali prose popular amongst the masses, from earlier emphasis mostly on poetry amongst the educated Bengalis.
 He foresaw and believed that English language education was essential for the nation to be able to benefit from learning science and technology from the developed Western world for the benefit of the future generations, and was therefore more useful than the traditional Indian education system.
 He opposed the use of government funds only to support schools teaching Sanskrit.
 In 1822, he founded a school based on English education, and it was as a result of his lone efforts that English started being taught in Indian Schools so that benefits of the huge mass of available scientific literature could be utilized - which today forms the major cause of our nation's success in the international scenario - a fact generally unrecognized and unknown by the majority.

-In 1831 Rammohun Roy traveled to the United Kingdom as an ambassador of the Mogul emperor.
+In 1831 Rammohun Roy traveled to the United Kingdom as an ambassador of the Mogul emperor, who conferred the honorary title of 'Raja' to him.
 He also visited France.
 He died at Stapleton near Bristol in 1833 and is buried in Arno's Vale Cemetery in Bristol.
 A statue of him was erected in central Bristol in 1997.
 The Rt Hon.
 The Lord Mayor of the City and the County of Bristol, Royston Alan Griffey commented: "Of course, he was a great man, benefactor, linguist, ahead of his time with human rights.
 I am a lawyer so I know how difficult battles can be to achieve civil liberties and human rights."

 Not long after the death of Rammohun Roy, the Brahmo Samaj split into two groups because of the differing ideologies of its leaders.
 Debendranath Tagore became the leader of the Adi Brahmo Samaj and Keshub Chunder Sen the leader of the Brahmo Samaj of India.
 However, both groups failed to win large-scale popular support, and today their force is almost spent.
 It should be noted, however, that the Brahmo Samaj undoubtedly heralded the beginning of the Hindu renaissance, paving the way for other movements.